Sonipat

-Sonipat is a city & administrative headquarter in Sonipat district of Haryana state of India.
+Sonipat is a planned industrial city and administrative headquarter in Sonipat district of Haryana state of India.
 It comes under the National Capital Region and is around 45 km from New Delhi.
-It is also around 214 km (128 miles) southwest of Chandigarh, the state capital.
-The Yamuna River runs along the eastern boundary.
+It lies 214 km (128 miles) southwest of Chandigarh, the state capital.
+The Yamuna River runs along its eastern boundary.
+Sonipat was historically known as Swarnprastha.

-On 22 December 1972, Sonipat was created a full-fledged district.
+On 22 December 1972, Sonipat was designated a full-fledged district.
 Sonipat Junction railway station is the main railway junction on Delhi-Kalka line.
 It lies on Delhi Western Peripheral Expressway, Eastern Peripheral Expressway (NE II) and Grand Trunk Road (NH 44) as well as the planned Delhi–Sonipat–Panipat Regional Rapid Transit System.